AlexSD92/simon_game/readme.md

 4. Line 236, Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (three, btn3Sound)
 5. Line 244, Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (four, btn4Sound)

+Metrics:

+- There are 30 functions in this file.
+- Function with the largest signature take 2 arguments, while the median is 0.
+- Largest function has 17 statements in it, while the median is 3.
+- The most complex function has a cyclomatic complexity value of 8 while the median is 1.

 ### [Chrome Dev Tools - Lighthouse](https://developers.google.com/web/tools/lighthouse/)

 ## User Tests